shivalipandya/repository/README.md

 12.) git push origin (your name)

-13.) go to https://github.com/shivalipandya/repository/branches/yours and click new pull request
+13.) go to https://github.com/shivalipandya/repository/pulls and click new pull request

-14.)
+14.) click on your name

+15.) blah blah